mogilvie/GdprBundle/README.md

 Features road map:

-- [x] Create a factory method to expand for different encryptors
-- [x] Create a twig function to decrypt encoded values
-- [ ] Expand parameters to allow selection of encoding method
+- [ ] Generate a entity parameter coverage report.
-- [ ] Create CLI commands
+- [ ] Generate a summary report of all results.
-- [ ] Handle DateTime data types via the bundle.
+- [ ] Figure out how to dispose of data at end of retention period.

 ## Documentation